 Extra sleep when it comes with other symptoms, like fever or lethargy or listlessness when awake, might be a sign of an illness or virus, and should prompt a call or visit to the pediatrician.
 The same is true if sleep is getting in the way of feeding.

-Sleepiness during waking hours can also be a sign that your baby isn’t getting all the sleep he needs when he does sleep.
-Sleepiness when he is getting a normal amount of sleep could also be a sign of a sleep disorder, or less restful sleep.
+Sleepiness during waking hours can also be a sign that your baby isn’t getting all the sleep they need when they do sleep.
+Sleepiness when they are getting a normal amount of sleep could also be a sign of a sleep disorder, or less restful sleep.

 When to call a doctor

-If you’re concerned that your baby might have a sleep disorder or underlying medical condition, and his sleep is affecting his day to day life, set up an appointment with his pediatrician.
+If you’re concerned that your baby might have a sleep disorder or underlying medical condition, and their sleep is affecting their day to day life, set up an appointment with their pediatrician.
 Concerns about sleep are also a great thing to bring up at the next well-child visit.

 - Jacqueline M.T.
 Henderson, Karyn G, France, Joseph L. Owens, Neville M. Blampied.
 “Sleeping Through The Night: The Consolidation of Self-regulated Sleep Across the First Year of Life.”
 Pediatrics.
 October 2010.
 Web